mkushnir/mrksvnup/README.md

 in the direction of Dag-Erling's experiment.

 _mrksvnup_ includes a simplified (and limited) implementation of the [SVN RA protocol][1], and the [svndiff1][2] editor.
-The supported protocols are currently restricted to the _svn://_ only.
+The supported transports are currently restricted to the _svn://_ only.
 The utility behaves more like a traditional svn client.
 It tracks the latest checked out revision in a dotfile in the root directory.
 It then can update to a different revision _relative to the curernt one_ using svndiff documents downloaded from the server.
 It doesn't delete the files not being tracked on the remote side (for example, it won't wipe out custom kernel confurations during update).

-However, unlike the traditional svn client, it doesn't track each insividual file's state which is one of my TODO's.
-Without this function (at least caching the file checksum) the utility won't be able to determine a locally modified file that was not modified between revisions, and thus was not included in the svndiff document.
+One of its current limitations is that unlike the traditional svn client, it doesn't yet track each insividual file's state.
+This is one of my TODO's.
+Without this function (at least caching the file checksum) the utility won't be able to detect a locally modified file that was not remotely modified between revisions, and thus was not included in the svndiff document.
 An alternative solution is to query each file's checksum on the server.
 It would slow down updating large repositories and is not considered for now.
+That's why I consider caching.

 This program was first written as a proof of concept, mostly in order to explore the design decision.
 It can, however, be used in real world tasks.